-Optionally, Rozum Robotics can supply the FMI852001 frameless motor pre-assembled with a shaft.
-In other cases, make sure that the outer diameter of the selected shaft complies with the ISO 38 H7 tolerance as specified for the inner rotor diameter.
+Optionally, Rozum Robotics can supply its FMI frameless motors pre-assembled with a shaft.
+In other cases, make sure that the outer diameter of the selected shaft complies with the ISO 20 H7 tolerance fit requirement as specified for the inner rotor diameter.

-2 SPECIFICATIONS AND DIMENSIONS
+2. SPECIFICATIONS AND DIMENSIONS